8bits4ever/msx_megamapper/README.md

-Configurable memory mapper for MSX computers
+# RAM mapper for MSX computers

+Configurable with 512K, 1MB or 2MB